Atlas of plant and animal histology

 Pumps

 Figure 1.
-Some examples of ion transport, mediated by proteins, propelled by different energy sources.
+Examples of ion transport mediated by proteins, and propelled by different energy sources.
 These proteins are known as pumps.
-The first example (on the left) shows a protein complex from the respiratory chain of mitochondria.
-The next one is a bacteriorhodopsin that uses visible light to move protons across the membrane.
-On the right, a pump is shown exchanging sodium and potassium across the membrane, and contributing to generate gradients across the plasma membrane (modified from Alberts et al., 2002).
+The first example, on the left, shows a protein complex from the respiratory chain of mitochondria.
+The next one is bacteriorhodopsin, which uses visible light to move protons across the membrane.
+On the right, a pump is shown exchanging sodium and potassium across the membrane, and contributing to generate gradients across the plasma membrane.
+(Adapted from Alberts et al., 2002).

 2. Transporters